Faculty - Practical Nursing

 Relevant Skills and Knowledge:

-- You demonstrate a commitment to equity, diversity, inclusion, accessibility, and anti-racism
+- You demonstrate a commitment to diversity and inclusion

 - You possess excellent presentation skills and can facilitate content effectively and engagingly to a variety of audiences